BAH Explained: What Every Service Member Actually Needs to Know

-You keep any BAH you don’t spend on housing.
-Living in affordable housing or splitting rent with roommates lets you pocket the difference.
-Many service members use this strategy to build savings.
+Here’s something not every new service member realizes — you keep whatever BAH you don’t spend on housing.
+That’s right, it’s your money.
+Living in affordable housing or splitting rent with roommates means you pocket the difference, tax-free.
+I’ve seen plenty of savvy service members use this approach to build up serious savings over a few years.
+It’s not glamorous, but it works.

 Recommended Resources